 American Chop Suey

-American Chop Sueyfirst, if you’re thinking, “what the heck is American Chop Suey?,” allow me to explain. while this simple comfort food dish is popular throughout the United States, it goes by different names in different regions. growing up in New England, we knew it as American Chop Suey. but as I learned from my facebook followers, in other regions it’s called American Goulash (or just Goulash), Chili Mac, or Hamburger Mac, to name a few.
+American Chop SueyFirst, if you’re thinking, “what the heck is American Chop Suey?!,” allow me to explain.
+While this simple comfort food dish is popular throughout the United States, it goes by different names in different regions.
+Growing up in New England, we called it American Chop Suey.
+But as I learned from my facebook followers, in other regions it’s called American Goulash (or just Goulash), Chili Mac, or Hamburger Mac, to name a few.

-so, what is it? basically, it’s ground beef, onions, + peppers, sauteed with spices, tossed with macaroni + a slow-simmered tomato sauce. it was, hands-down, my favorite comfort food growing up + even though i haven’t eaten it since i was a teen, i’ve found myself seriously craving it in the last few months. so, i hunted down a recipe for a slightly-fancier version of it, + got cookin’.
+So, what is it?
+Basically, it’s ground beef, onions, + peppers, sauteed with spices, tossed with macaroni + a slow-simmered tomato sauce.
+It was, hands-down, my favorite comfort food growing up + even though I haven’t eaten it since I was a teen, I found myself seriously craving it recently.
+So, I hunted down a recipe for a slightly-fancied-up version, + got cookin’.

-sweet heavens, it was so delicious – everything i remembered from my childhood, but even better! from the slightly sweet, slow-simmered pasta sauce to the wonderfully-tender spiced beef, onions + peppers, all tossed with pasta, it is pure comfort food. it was so amazing that after taking my first bite, i broke into a happy dance of victory (and my husband can vouch for that.) whether you call it American Chop Suey, Goulash, or Chili Mac, i know that you’ll be calling it your new favorite meal!
+Sweet heavens, it is SO delicious – everything I remembered from my childhood, but even better!
+From the slightly sweet, slow-simmered pasta sauce to the wonderfully-tender spiced beef, onions + peppers, all tossed with a generous portion of pasta, it is pure comfort food.
+It was so amazing that after taking my first bite, I broke into a happy dance of victory (and my husband can vouch for that.)
+Whether you call it American Chop Suey, Goulash, or Chili Mac, I know that you’ll be calling it your new favorite meal!

 American Chop Suey